maGriffioen/Delfi-PQ_FDIR_Evaluator/Readme.md

 * Main loop function: loop

 In general one execution of the loop function can be described as follows:
 First, a call to delay() is made to limit the speed of the controller.
-Then the controller (when needed) output the current value of the loop counter to the serial port.
+Then the controller (when needed) outputs the current value of the loop counter to the serial port.
 Finally, the serial port is checked for incoming messages.
 If these are present the execCommand function is executed in order to perform the correct command.

 **execCommand.ino**
 This file, with its function execCommand, defines all the commands that can be executed by the controller.
 They are all in the same format, i.e. a letter followed by a number and a semicolon.
 The commands are defined as follows: